 The captain of the charter boat took us past a number or other, smaller vessels anchored in the Intercostal Waterway, and indicated one in particular.
 That one, he said, belonged to a friend of his- Mr. M.- a constitutional lawyer by profession.
 He wasn’t much of a professional, though.
 While still young (in his late 30s if I recall) he’d left full-time law behind to sail up and down the coast, from Maine to Florida and back, and that was all he wanted to do.
 Whenever he needed money, Mr. M. would contact his old firm- which was very in-demand and always had consulting work for him to do remotely- and once he’d billed up $10,000 or so, he’d go back to sailing until he felt like typing a few briefs again.
 He could have been a millionaire many times over, but he preferred to do merely what he had to do to live the life he wanted.
 He worked to live.

-A few years later I was back in school (I’d been a bit unrealistic about what an adjunct could expect or earn) and working on my teaching certificate to work in the public system, which fortunately never happened.
+A few years later I was back in school (I’d been a bit unrealistic about what an adjunct could expect or earn) working on my teaching certificate needed for employment in the public system, which fortunately never happened.
 But while doing so I worked a third shift security job in a big office building in a major city.
 I mostly read books and kept the building from escaping from under me; there were hardly any people there from 11:00 pm until 7:00 the next morning.
 But that just meant that the people I did meet were the most interesting, none more so that another lawyer, Mr. W.

-Mr. W. was a Jewish defense lawyer out of central casting- brash, mouthy, aggressive, but with the talent to back it up in the courtroom.
+Mr. W. was a Jewish defense attorney out of central casting- brash, mouthy, aggressive, but with the talent to back it up in the courtroom.
 He charged $2,000 an hour for his services; by the time he’d said hello on the phone you owed him $20.
 I recall once that my boss had to go to his office during the day to escort out an insane vagrant who’d come into to building to give Mr. W. a resume he’d written with a marker on notebook paper.
 Mr. W. took the trouble to ride down on the elevator with my boss and the unhinged homeless man, berating the latter for his writing and organizational skills while the man screamed death threats at him and my very nervous manager.
 Mr. W. fully knew the risks he courted with such behavior; I learned (much later) that he was in our building because his former law partner had been killed in his old office by a disgruntled client.
 Evidently I was meant to protect him from unhappy drug lords.

 Typical payment plan

 The thing was, there was no reason for any of it.
 Mr. W. was a very, very wealthy man, leasing space in a building for what must have been several hundred-thousand dollars a month and employing a large team of fellow attorneys and their respective staffs.
 He was in his 60s and could have retired years earlier, or at least moved into a less engaged role to spend time doing other things.
 But like clockwork, he was there every single day.
-I always knew I had exactly an hour of work left when I saw him come out of the parking lot elevator at 6:00 am, in a suit a tie, briefcase in hand, waving ever so cursorily to me as he speedwalked to the main elevators.
+I always knew I had exactly an hour of work left when I saw him come out of the parking lot elevator at 6:00 am, in a suit and tie, briefcase in hand, waving ever so cursorily to me as he speedwalked to the main elevators.
 He came in before everyone else, before his secretary, before the cleaning ladies were done.
 He could do anything he wanted and what he wanted to do was argue with people for money.
 He’s probably still doing it.
 He lived to work.

 One can think of Mr. M. and Mr. W. As opposites, two poles at either end of a continuum that all men must place themselves upon.
 There are noble and pathological versions of each.
 Some men are driven to labor at some purpose that holds inner meaning to them beyond the mere material significance of the work.
 Others view labor as a burdensome intrusion on contemplative leisure, best to be minimized or done away with if possible.
 In the great middle ground between such views lie most of us, and of that number few pause to reflect on what they gain in trade for the years of their life.